-Programming Project
+Practical programming statement

-In respect of each assessment cycle for a GCSE GCSE(Computer Science)3.1 Qualification in Computer Science which it makes available, an awarding organisation must -(a) require each Centre to provide a programming project statement to the awarding organisation, and (b) treat any failure by a Centre to provide a programming project statement to the awarding organisation in a timely manner as malpractice and/or maladministration (under General Condition A8 (Malpractice and maladministration)).
-GCSE(Computer Science)3.2 For the purposes of this condition, a 'programming project statement' is a true and accurate written statement made by a Centre to an awarding organisation which confirms that it has taken reasonable steps to secure that each Learner to which that Centre has delivered the assessments to be taken in a particular assessment cycle for a GCSE Qualification in Computer Science which the awarding organisation makes available -(a) has had the opportunity to undertake the programming project and has had 20 hours set aside in the timetable to allow them to undertake the project, and (b) that their written accounts of their programming project represent their individual work, cover each part of the project and reference any resources used or support aiven.
-An awarding organisation must ensure that in respect of GCSE(Computer Science)3.3 each GCSE Qualification in Computer Science which it makes available it complies with any requirements, and has regard to any guidance, concerning the programming project, which may be published by Ofqual and revised from time to time.
+In respect of each assessment cycle for a GCSE qualification in Computer Science which it makes available, an awarding organisation must -

+- (a) require each centre to provide a practical programming statement to the awarding organisation, and - (b) treat any failure by a Centre to provide a practical programming statement to awarding organisation in a timely manner as malpractice and/or maladministration (under General Condition A8 (Malpractice and maladministration)).

+For the purpose of this condition, a 'practical programming statement' is a true and accurate written statement made by a Centre to an awarding organisation which confirms that it has taken reasonable steps to ensure that each Learner to which that Centre has delivered the assessments to be taken in a particular assessment cycle for a GCSE Qualification in Computer Science which the awarding organisation makes available has had the opportunity to undertake a programming task or tasks during their course of study which allow(s) them to develop the skills to:

+- design,

+- write,

+- · test, and

+- refine programs

+using one or more high-level programming language with a textual program definition, either to a specification or to solve a problem (or problems).

+Assessment objectives